PaulGreenfieldOz/WorkingDogs/FilterReads/README.md

 build FilterReads executables.
 The AOT builds have to be done on a system that is compatible with the intended execution targets as parts of the platform run-time are linked into the executables.
 Pre-built FilterReads code is provided for Windows and Linux, and
 .NET SDKs are available that will allow FilterReads to be built for both x64 and ARM macOS systems.
 The Linux code has been built on
-Ubuntu 18 and tested on Ubuntu 22 and SUSE LES 15.
+Ubuntu 20 (for glibc 2.31) and on Ubuntu 24 (glibc 2.39), and tested on Ubuntu 24 and SUSE LES 15.5.

-The command `dotnet publish ./FilterReads.csproj -c release /p:PublishProfile=Linux64DN6FDFolderProfile.pubxml` will build a framework-dependent x64 Linux FilterReads executable, and other versions can be built by changing the name of the profile file in the publish command.
+The command `dotnet publish ./FilterReads.csproj -c release /p:PublishProfile=Linux64DN8FDFolderProfile.pubxml` will build a framework-dependent x64 Linux FilterReads executable, and other versions can be built by changing the name of the profile file in the publish command.